 Our use and care guide call for these parameters.

 I like to compare water chemistry to a royal court.
 If chlorine is king, then calcium is the queen.
 From there, all the other parameters play supporting roles behind these two agents.
 PH, total alkalinity, and Sequest fall into the queen’s realm and stabilizer cyanuric into the kings.

 Chlorine is king.

-Is your grout disappearing, your pool surface etching or falling off into the depths of the deep end…. you may want to pay the queen a visit.
+If your grout is disappearing, or your pool surface is etching and falling off into the depths of the deep end, you may want to pay the queen a visit.

-Alkalinity acts as a buffering agent in your pool helping to keep your PH slightly basic and stable.
-If you have trouble with PH swings test your pool check to ensure the alkalinity is up to your user recommendations.
+Alkalinity acts as a buffering agent in your pool helping to keep your pH slightly basic and stable.
+If you have trouble with pH swings, test your pool to ensure the alkalinity is up to your user recommendations.
 Maintaining alkalinity will make maintaining PH far easier.